A Conversation in American English

 Mary: Recently, I've read a report published by the United Nations.
 Many experts in this report believe we can end the global poverty.
 Rich nations need to get involved more and people of poor countries need to be trained as well.
 I believe outside help without involving their own people is ineffective.

 Adam: True.
 If all the assistance the US has given to the poor countries in the past to fight poverty had been utilized properly, we would have seen fewer people poor now.
 Inefficiency and government corruption need to be tackled seriously.
 Then, the rich countries must do more.
-If rich countries' assistance is incorporated into reforms the poor country has to launch systemically, then the global poverty is likely to be eradicated.
+If rich countries' assistance is incorporated into reforms the poor country has to launch systemically, then the global poverty, I believe, will be eradicated.

 Sources: Jeffrey Sachs, The End of Poverty (2005); World Bank; UN